-- 38. This means that unless a platform undertakes invasive age verification checks and then age-gates user-generated content at a granular level, content moderation on the site in question must be tailored for children. - 39.
+- 41. This means that unless a platform undertakes invasive age verification checks and then age-gates user-generated content at a granular level, content moderation on the site in question must be tailored for children.
+The Government have pledged to make this provision more explicit.15 - 42.
 This directly threatens both free expression and privacy rights online.
 The measures will force platforms to comply with higher thresholds for the acceptability of content unless they verify users' age using ID.
 This means mandating age verification and would be hugely damaging to privacy rights online.
 Online anonymity is crucially important to journalists, human rights activists and whistleblowers all over the world.
-Even tacit attempts to undermine online anonymity here in the UK would set a terrible precedent for authoritarian regimes to follow and would be damaging to human rights globally. - 40.
+Even tacit attempts to undermine online anonymity here in the UK would set a terrible precedent for authoritarian regimes to follow and would be damaging to human rights globally. - 43.
 Such a measure would also mean that internet users would have to volunteer even more personal information to the platforms themselves, which could be stored in large centralised databases.
 Further, many people across the UK do not own a form of ID and would directly suffer from digital exclusion.